 A current source is dual form of a voltage source and a voltage source is dual form of a current source.
 A voltage source can be converted into equivalent current source and a current source can also be converted into equivalent voltage source.

 Assume a voltage source with terminal voltage V and the internal resistance r.
 This resistance is in series.
 The current

 supplied by the source is

 when the source of the terminals are shorted.

 This current is supplied by the equivalent current source and same resistance r will be connected across the source.
 Voltage source to current source conversion is shown in the following figure.

 with value I and internal resistance r.
 Now according to the Ohm’s law

-the voltage across the source can be calculated as
+across the source can be calculated as